Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - working time.

-Finally, employers should be aware that all employee documentation – whether policies, employment contracts or technical documentation – used by employees must be in French.
+Finally, employers should be aware that all employee documentation – whether policies, employment contracts or technical documentation – used by employees must be in French or a bilingual version.

 What do you consider unique to those doing business in your country?